satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 interactive web interface.
-The interface combines a discussion forum that allows inserting comments on any given line of code together with a mechanism for accepting new updates to the code that fix unresolved issues or address reviewer comments (an example is shown in Figure 2).
+The interface combines a discussion forum that allows inserting comments on any given line of code together with a mechanism for accepting new updates to the code that fix unresolved issues or address reviewer comments (an example is shown in supplementary Figure 1).
 These interactive discussions become part of a permanent and open log of the project.

 Enhancing code review systems for article review